 Applicants must have been born or be resident in County Wicklow for the last two consecutive years.
-The applicant will have with a track record in a professional capacity, such as having poems or short stories published in recognised journals or magazines (print or online), or a book of fiction, or a collection of poetry or short stories published by a recognised publisher.
+The applicant will ideally have poems or short stories published in recognised journals or magazines (print or online), or a book of fiction, or a collection of poetry or short stories published by a recognised publisher.
 While applications are welcomed in all fiction forms and genres, we are prioritising applications from writers working in the following three areas: a) Novels/short stories b) Poetry c) Children’s and YA fiction.

 Who is not eligible to apply?

 Writers of non‐fiction work such as local history may not apply for the scheme.
-Writers who are beginning to write and have not completed a substantial piece of work will not be eligible.
+Writers who are just beginning to write and/or have not published in a journal or magazine.

 The mentoring process will be negotiated individually between the mentor and mentee during the February to July period.
 The scheme offers four sessions of two hours each between mentor and mentee.
 Each pairing will be supported by one of the three producing organisations, namely the Irish Writers Centre, Children’s Books Ireland and Poetry Ireland.

 The successful mentee are requested to contribute €100 to help offset costs and to demonstrate seriousness of intent.